-Car shoppers with higher credit scores tend to have more financing options available to them, like longer terms and better rates from multiple lenders, regardless if a car is new or used, says Melinda Zabritski, Experian's senior director of automotive financial solutions.
+Car shoppers with higher credit scores tend to have more financing options available to them, like longer terms and better rates from multiple lenders, regardless if the car they purchase is new or used, says Melinda Zabritski, Experian's senior director of automotive financial solutions.

-If you're shopping around for a car, Montoya suggests checking your credit score at least a few months beforehand.
-If your score needs improvement, then you'll have time to try and bump it up and snag a better rate.
+If you're shopping around to buy a car, Montoya suggests checking your credit score at least a few months beforehand.
+If your score needs improvement, then you'll have some time to try and bump it up in order to try to snag a better rate.